Information Security News

 The deal which was completed in August 2016 demonstrates how the market is becoming polarised.
 This and other recent acquisitions have consolidated the market to a few one-size fits all mega players while smaller independent shredding firms offer bespoke service driven solutions.
 Shred-It was thought to be the largest and now Restore latest acquisition means it is closing in on the number one player.

-The GDPR will apply in the UK from 25 May 2018.
+The General Data Protection Regulation (GDPR) will apply in the UK from 25 May 2018.
 The GDPR places more liability on data controllers to ensure appropriate security of their data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
 Article 5(2) requires that “the controller shall be responsible for, and be able to demonstrate, compliance with the principles.”

 Thanks to all the support from Shocklach Oviatt School we raised over £350 for local charities.
 With an estimated hit rate of 3:1 the that was an improvement on 2015.
 The hanging teapots survived and will be back next year!

 To ensure patient records are kept secure at all times, procedures must be in place to eliminate the possibility of them getting into the wrong hands, being lost or damaged.
 Read on to see 4 steps to a secure records management system.

 Independent auditors, Safecontractor have rated Topwood as 'excellent' in managing health and safety.
 Their report concluded our excellent safety record was a result of the risk management culture that has been adopted by all our staff.

 The Food Standards Agency (FSA) has published the first assessment of food crime in the UK.
 It has highlighted the most common items of food that are fraudulently manufactured and sold in the UK, plus gives details on the techniques and enablers for the fraud.

 Personal details about students were posted online by Greenwich University.
 Read on to find out more.